leanix-public/cse-toolbox/projects/mercedes-benz/README.md

 The following App Keys are required: "LXR_HOST" and "LXR_APITOKEN".
 Without those keys defined, the webhook listener will return a "401 - Invalid credentials" error.

+NOTE: The MercedesBenzInventoryUpdater time-triggered function requires the "AzureWebJobsStorage" value to be defined in "local.settings.json".
+For local development, it is required to install and start [Azurite](https://github.com/azure/azurite
+) through its vs code extension.
+This timer-triggered function is scheduled to run every day at 0100, and upon the Function startup.

 ### Data model

 The following field must be added to the **Application** data model: